Khlong Yai district: History

 Khlong Yai was once part of Siam's Patchan Khiri Khet Province.
 The name was constructed to rhyme with Prachuap Khiri Khan province on the other side of the Gulf of Thailand at the same latitude.
 In 1904, most of Patchan Khiri Khet, including Trat, was ceded to France in exchange for the French returning Chantaburi to Siam.
 Shortly thereafter, France returned Trat and Klong Yai to Siam in exchange for Siem Reap and Battambang, which had been under Thai rule since 1795.
 A portion of what was Patchan Khiri Khet Province is now in Koh Kong province of Cambodia.

 Klong Yai was made a minor district (king amphoe) in 1912 and upgraded to a full district in 1959.

 From 1979 to July 1986, the district was the site of a Thai Red Cross refugee camp, now called "Ratchakarun Centre", for Cambodians fleeing the fighting between the Khmer Rouge and the invading Vietnamese in the Cambodian-Vietnamese War.
-At its peak, it harboured more than 90,000 persons.
+At its peak, it harboured more than 90,000 refugees.